mtoensing/game-review-block/readme.txt

 == Changelog ==

-= 1.8 =
+= 1.9 =
-* Fix: duplicate operatingSystems in structured data
+* Fix: Correct use of operatingSystems in structured data.

 = 1.7 =
 * Feature: added logo, operatingSystem and modifiedDate to structured data.